Exit intent is all about capturing and re-engaging abandoning shoppers before they leave your site for good.

 With specific campaigns to target all stages of the buyer’s journey, including browse abandonment and cart abandonment campaigns, exit intent Overlays ensure the traffic you’ve spent time and money driving to your site stays there and converts.

-How to use exit intent technology to increase eCommerce conversions
+How to use exit intent technology

 Now we know why we should be using exit intent to drive shoppers towards checkout, let’s take a look at some exit intent campaigns you could introduce.